Modern society is designed for sitting.

 This study had some flaws, which likely explain why it contradicts all other research in the area.

-Additionally, a recent review of 47 studies found that prolonged sitting was strongly linked to negative health outcomes, regardless of exercise levels (6).
+Additionally, a review of 47 studies found that prolonged sitting was strongly linked to negative health outcomes, regardless of exercise levels (6).

 As expected, the negative effects were even greater for people who rarely exercised.

-That's not to say you should never sit down and relax, just that you should try to minimize the time you spend sitting during the workday.
+While relaxing can be beneficial, you should try to minimize the time you spend sitting during the workday.